mohammad-taheri1/minimalgram-v2-fullstack/README.md

 * User can edit and delete only his/her posts (check by userID)
 * Admin can create categories
 * Admin can switch user isActive field between true and false in any time
+* Manager can switch a user between admin and user at any time